 - 1. Analyze the object oriented techniques. - 2.
-UML diagrams for real-world project components. - 3.
+Draw UML diagrams for real-world project components. - 3.
 Identify the significance of agile development over the traditional approaches. - 4.
-To examine the different frameworks of agile software development approaches. - 5.
-To analyze DevOps and its relationship with agile development.
+Examine the different frameworks of agile software development approaches. - 5.
+Analyze DevOps and its relationship with agile development.